UBC-MDS/DSCI_522_group_31/reports/report.md

 | weighted avg | 0.8969272 | 0.8822575 | 0.8876167 | 3083.0000000 |

 **Table 3: Classification report of the best model before applying feature selection.
-High accuracy but low f1 and recalling score for the positive class.**
+High accuracy but low f1 and recall score for the positive class.**

 </div>